CalebEverett/arloader/README.md

 arloader upload <FILE_PATHS>
 ```

 This kicks off the process of uploading a stream of bundles created from your files.
-The default bundle size is 10 MB.
-The example output below had a bundle size of 5000 bytes.

 ```
 bundle txid                                   items      KB  status       confirms